project-cruet/proposal/README.md

 ## Considerations:

-- We are not Linux core developpers or contributors of liburing.
+- We are not Linux core developers or contributors of liburing.
 We really welcome any suggestion on performance tuning and we also welcome benchmarks; but we may shutdown any issue if [we think its tone becomes unfriendly for further discussion](https://github.com/axboe/liburing/issues/189).